 If you think about the worst analytics scenario, it’s probably staring at an unfiltered Excel sheet trying to make sense of all the data.
 If you consider the amount of data that’s being generated and processed daily, it becomes pretty apparent¾this would not be a very productive way of going about it.

 Providing a visual context for data is very important for analytics.
 It gives a visual representation of data trends that couldn’t be spotted otherwise.
 Why so?
 The most basic reason is our biology.
 The data that we process is mostly visual.
 In fact, 90% of the data that our brain processes is visual, and images are processed 60,000 faster than text.
 It’s in our nature to digest visual information efficiently.
 That’s why even the most basic data processing tools, like Excel or the free LibreOffice, contain at least some data visualization capabilities.

-In this article, we’ll try to cover some of the essential aspects of big data visualization and its invaluable role within a modern business.
-We’ll also talk about some of the basic vocabulary and things you need to consider before choosing a BI tool that promises you amazing visualization capabilities.
+Our big data consultants have shared their insights into some of the essential aspects of big data visualization and its invaluable role within a modern business.
+In this article, we'll explore them and also talk about some of the basic vocabulary and things you need to consider before choosing a BI tool that promises you amazing visualization capabilities.

 It’s important to understand that data visualization is a support tool for your analytics efforts.
 We’ll cover its various capabilities below, but if your business is looking to generate advanced insights and drive strategic decision-making, then visualization is not the whole answer.
 You might be better off exploring predictive or prescriptive analytics.
 But even in these domains, data visualization is essential to building the basic understanding of trends and forecasts.